 Born in Oxford, England in 1941 & educated at Newnham College, Cambridge, Miriam Margolyes is a veteran of stage and screen, an award-winning actress who achieved success on both sides of the Atlantic.
 Winner of the BAFTA Best Supporting Actress award in 1993 for The Age of Innocence, she also received Best Supporting Actress at the 1989 LA Critics Circle Awards for her role in Little Dorrit and a Sony Radio Award for Best Actress in 1993 for her unabridged recording of ‘Oliver Twist’.
 She was the voice of the Matchmaker in Mulan & Fly, the mother dog, in Babe.

 Major film credits during her long and celebrated career include Yentl, Little Shop of Horrors, I Love You To Death, End of Days, Sunshine, Scorsese’s The Age of Innocence, Cold Comfort Farm & Magnolia.
 She starred in Stephen Hopkins' The Life and Death of Peter Sellers, Modigliani, Istvan Szabo's Being Julia & Ladies in Lavender (dir.
 Charles Dance, with Dames Smith & Dench).
 Margolyes was Professor Sprout in Harry Potter and the Chamber of Secrets and Harry Potter & the Deathly Hallows (part II).
-Most recently, Margolyes has been filming The Legend of Longwood and Outlier.
-2014 will see her star in the Adelaide State Theatre production of Neigbourhood Watch and the Melbourne Theatre Company's one woman show "I'll Eat You Last".
+In 2013 Margolyes played lady Thyrza in The Legend of Longwood set in an Irish fantasy village and in 2014 she played Odamee Marshall in the heart warming film Outlier.

 Her voice work has been internationally acclaimed & she is regarded as the most accomplished female voice in Britain: she has recorded many audio books including Oliver Twist, Great Expectations, Alice in Wonderland & Alice Through the Looking-Glass, Matilda, Pinnocchio, The Worst Witch series, The Queen & I (one of the best-selling audio books in the world) The Little White Horse, The Sea, Troy & Wise Child ).
 She voiced many TV documentaries, including The Human Body, & numerous commercials, the most famous probably being the Manikin Cigar ads, the Cadbury's Caramel Bunny & Dolly, the Chimp in the PG Tips Campaign.
 She is now the voice of Mama in the Dolmio TV commercials.
 She is also Nana Sheila in the Disney Mini Series NINA NEEDS TO GO.